Using mechanical engineering to tackle healthcare challenges

 ✓ Learn to apply your expertise in the specific field of healthcare

 ✓ Learn to make use of different disciplines and to work across boundaries to create effective, personalized healthcare solutions

 ✓ Become a highly valued cross-disciplinary specialist in the increasingly interwoven fields of healthcare and technology

 Study at an internationally leading university of technology

 ✓ Taking the BE&Rtrack at the University of Twente will give you a head start in your career, as it will expose you to some of the very best and latest research in this field.
 For example, our Surgical Robotics Lab is a global pioneer in the development of innovative solutions for a broad range of clinically relevant challenges, such as the use of robotic surgical needles and medical micro-robotics.
-In addition, our Wearable Robitics Lab is used for development, testing and evaluation of wearable robots like exo-skeletons, bionic prostheses, exo-suits, and body worn collaborative robots in a safe and real-life environment.
+In addition, our Wearable Robotics Lab is used for development, testing and evaluation of wearable robots like exoskeletons, bionic prostheses, exo-suits, and body-worn collaborative robots in a safe and real-life environment.
 It is a joint facility from the University of Twente and Roessingh Research and Development.

 ✓ Expand your mechanical engineering expertise with knowledge and skills in other vital disciplines, as you work with interdisciplinary teams representing Electrical and Biomedical Engineering, Applied Physics and Technical Medicine.

 ✓ The UT was acclaimed in 2017 as the best university of technology in the Netherlands and the university with the highest societal impact.
 In the overall ranking, we joined our country’s top three universities.
 Not only will you benefit from our campus’ world-class facilities, but also from our pioneering, cross-disciplinary research in many fields.
 At the UT you will develop a strong engineering mindset that will equip you to tackle complex healthcare challenges.